hypercodestudio/awork-for-Raycast/README.md

 Then copy/save the generated new client secret.

-After installing the extension from the Raycast store, you'll need to enter *client ID* and *client secret*.
+After installing the extension from the Raycast store, you'll need to enter your *client ID* and *client secret*.
 You will be prompted to login on an awork login page, which will then redirect you back to Raycast.
 That's it.

 ## Commands